kyma-project/telemetry-manager/docs/user/integration/aws-cloudwatch/README.md

 ## Deploy the AWS Distro

-Deploy the AWS Distro which is an AWS-supported distribution of an OTel collector.
+Deploy the AWS Distro, which is an AWS-supported distribution of an OTel collector.
 The [AWS X-Ray Tracing Exporter](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/exporter/awsxrayexporter) used in the collector converts OTLP traces to [AWS X-Ray Segment Documents](https://docs.aws.amazon.com/xray/latest/devguide/xray-api-segmentdocuments.html) and then sends them directly to X-Ray.
 The [AWS CloudWatch EMF Exporter](https://github.com/open-telemetry/opentelemetry-collector-contrib/blob/main/exporter/awsemfexporter/README.md) used in the collector converts OTLP metrics to [AWS CloudWatch Embedded Metric Format(EMF)](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/CloudWatch_Embedded_Metric_Format_Specification.html) and then sends them directly to CloudWatch Logs.
 The retention of these CloudWatch Logs is set to 7 days.
 You can change that to fit your needs by adjusting the `log_retention` value for the `awsemf` exporter in the [`aws-otel.yaml`](aws-otel.yaml) file.

  ```bash
 kubectl -n $K8S_NAMESPACE apply -f aws-otel.yaml